intel/llvm/sycl/doc/CompilerAndRuntimeDesign.md

 code post-link step](#device-code-post-link-step), the llvm bitcode objects for the CUDA target are linked together during the common `llvm-link` step and then split using the `sycl-post-link` tool.
-For each temporary bitcode file, clang is invoked the temporary file to link `libspirv-nvptx64--nvidiacl.bc` and `libdevice.bc` and compile the resulting module to PTX using the NVPTX backend.
+For each temporary bitcode file, clang is invoked for the temporary file to link `libspirv-nvptx64--nvidiacl.bc` and `libdevice.bc` and compile the resulting module to PTX using the NVPTX backend.
 The resulting PTX file is assembled into a cubin using the `ptxas` tool (part of the CUDA SDK).
 The PTX file and